bcrowell/bcrowell.github.io/spacetime_diagrams/index.md

 ![vectors as pieces of world-lines](vectors.png)

+We don't consider the place where the arrow sits to be part of what defines it.
+If we slide it somewhere else, without rotating it at all, it's still considered to be the same vector.
+If my friend and I run side by side from one end of a football field to the other, our displacement vectors are the same.
+But if we run at different speeds, our displacement vectors are *not* the same -- the faster runner's vector extends over less time, so it's more tilted.

 If we take the picture and
 fill it back in (below) with trees and houses and atoms and religious bigots, it tends to evoke a subjective view known as the "block universe" or "eternalism."
 (But there is no block universe